 In August 2017, Martin Shkreli, the Company's former Chief Executive Officer, was convicted on securities fraud charges following investigations by the U.S. Attorney for the Eastern District of New York and the U.S Securities and Exchange Commission.
 The Company was not a target of these investigations and cooperated with them fully.
-In connection with these proceedings, Mr. Shkreli sought advancement of his legal fees from the Company.
-The Company disputed its obligation to pay these amounts in full, and in November 2016, the Company and Mr. Shkreli entered into a binding settlement arrangement under which the Company advanced \$2.8 million in legal fees to Mr. Shkreli's counsel.
-The Company also advanced an additional \$2 million in legal fees once the matter proceeded to trial.
-In December 2017, the Company agreed to advance Mr. Shkreli \$625,000 in full satisfaction of its obligation to advance fees to Mr. Shkreli in connection with his appeal of his conviction.
-The Company has been reimbursed by its directors' and officers' insurance carriers for \$3.3 million of the legal fees the Company advanced in connection with the pre-trial and trial proceedings.
-In addition, the Company has entered into an agreement with its insurer to receive reimbursement for \$562,500 of the \$625,000 it paid in connection with Mr. Shkreli's appeal.
+Mr. Shkreli has appealed his conviction to the United States Court of Appeals for the Second Circuit, and the appeal will likely not be decided until 2019.
+In connection with the trial and pending appeal proceedings, Mr. Shkreli sought advancement of his legal fees from the Company, and the Company has advanced a total of \$5.4 million in legal fees, of which \$3.8 million has been reimbursed by its directors' and officers' insurance carriers.
 Pending the outcome of Mr. Shkreli's appeal, the insurance carriers have reserved their rights to assert that certain of the advanced funds pertain to claims excluded from coverage under the relevant insurance policy and are therefore recoverable by the carriers.
 As a result, the final amount of the reimbursement from the insurance carriers is not currently estimable.
-In addition, a portion of the legal fees the Company has advanced to Mr. Shkreli will be subject to reimbursement by Mr. Shkreli under Delaware law in the event it is ultimately determined that Mr. Shkreli is not entitled to be indemnified by the Company in these proceedings.
+In addition, a portion of these and the other legal fees the Company has advanced to Mr. Shkreli will be subject to reimbursement by Mr. Shkreli under Delaware law in the event it is ultimately determined that Mr. Shkreli is not entitled to be indemnified by the Company in these proceedings.

 In August 2015, the Company filed a lawsuit in federal district court for the Southern District of New York against Mr. Shkreli, asserting that he breached his fiduciary duty of loyalty during his tenure as the Company's Chief Executive Officer and a member of its Board of Directors.
 Mr. Shkreli served a demand for JAMS arbitration on Retrophin, claiming that Retrophin had breached his December 2013 employment agreement.
 In response to Mr. Shkreli's arbitration demand, the Company asserted counterclaims in the arbitration that are substantially similar to the claims it previously asserted in the federal lawsuit against Mr. Shkreli.
 The federal Court granted a stay of the federal lawsuit pending a determination by the arbitration panel whether the Company's counterclaims would be litigated in the arbitration, as the Company is seeking.
 In April 2016, the arbitration panel granted the parties' request for a stay of the proceedings pending settlement discussions.
-Earlier this year, the parties asked the panel to lift the stay, and the parties are currently awaiting the panel's determination on the arbitrability of the Company's counterclaims.
-(During this period, Mr. Shkreli applied to the federal court to enjoin the arbitration panel from hearing the Company's counterclaims.
-The federal court denied Mr. Shkreli's application, and Mr. Shkreli has filed a notice of appeal indicating his intent to appeal the court's decision).
+Earlier this year, the parties asked the panel to lift the stay.
+On June 29, 2018, Mr. Shkreli applied to the federal court to enjoin the arbitration panel from hearing the Company's counterclaims.
+On July 2, 2018, the federal court denied Mr. Shkreli's application.
+Mr. Shkreli at first filed a notice of appeal indicating his intent to appeal the federal court's decision, but then agreed to voluntarily dismiss the appeal.
+On September 13, 2018, the Clerk of the United States Court of Appeals for the Second Circuit ordered the appeal dismissed.
+On October 2, 2018, the arbitration panel determined that Retrophin's counterclaims in the arbitration are scheduled to be heard by the arbitration panel in June 2019.
+In connection with these proceedings, Mr. Shkreli sought advancement of his legal fees from the Company relating to his defense of the Company's claims against him.
+The Company has advanced, and expects to continue to advance, certain of these legal fees to Mr. Shkreli.